How to Get a CSCS Card

-The Construction Skills Certification Scheme or CSCS cards is an accreditation that demonstrates that you have been trained on how to be safe on construction sites.
+The Construction Skills Certification Scheme (CSCS) is an accreditation that demonstrates that you have been trained on how to be safe on construction sites.
 For many, this is the first step on the road to a long career in the construction industry.

-While this is the key first step for most on their journey, it’s surprisingly tough to find much information about applying and attaining a CSCS card, a problem that will be solved with this guide to the entire process.
+While this is the key first step for most on their journey, it can be difficult to find information about how to apply and how much to get a CSCS card actually costs.

-So, if you’re fresh out of college and are looking to take the first step in your career, or maybe someone that is looking for a career change further down the line, this article will help you understand the whole process of applying for a CSCS card.
+So, if you’re fresh out of college and are looking to take the first step in your career, or maybe someone that is looking for a career change further down the line, this article will help you understand the whole process of how to apply for a CSCS card.

 What is a CSCS Card?